 2. Sales order received by the warehouse

 Next, the sales order (SO) is routed to the warehouse for fulfillment.
-If your business operates several fulfillment centers or 3rd party logistics (3PL) warehouses, your order manager system should route the SO to the most cost-effective location for processing.
+If your business operates several fulfillment houses or 3rd party logistics (3PL) warehouses, your ordering management system should route orders to the most cost-effective location for processing.
 It should also provide the opportunity to take on and manage backorders so that you know when is the right time to restock.

 3. Warehouse processes the order

 At the warehouse, order pickers locate every item, pull the product from the shelf, and move it to a packing and shipping station.
 This can be performed manually or the order picking may be automated.
-As the SO is fulfilled, the inventory amounts are adjusted.
+As the SO is fulfilled, the available inventory amounts are adjusted.
 If an item isn’t available, the OMS helps with backorder management by notifying the warehouse manager, sales rep, and the customer of the backorder situation.

 4. Shipment and invoicing

-The order is packed and prepped for pickup by the courier.
-The OMS notifies the customer that the shipment is on the way and provides tracking information.
+The order is packed and prepped for pickup by the courier or pickup in-store.
+The OMS notifies the customer that the shipment is on the way and provides tracking information and fulfillment details.
 The SO is then converted to a sales invoice.
 This may be done automatically or manually by the accounting department.

 5. Receiving payment

 The customer may pay for the merchandise at the time of order or they may pay on extended terms.
 Either way, the transaction must be recorded by the ERP or accounting software, so that revenue is posted and the cost of goods and profit is calculated.
 The customer order history is updated as well.